Parish Hill Creamery

 Peter Dixon & Rachel Fritz Schaal

-Parish Hill cheese is the expression of raw milk from Elm Lea Farm and the hands of the cheesemakers, with creamery propagated cultures, traditional rennet, and hand harvested sea salt.
+Parish Hill cheese is the expression of raw milk from Elm Lea Farm in the hands of the cheesemakers, with creamery propagated cultures, traditional rennet, and hand harvested sea salt.

 The alchemy of make and age take place in the village of Westminster West, Vermont.

-Parish Hill Creamery is the culmination of over 30 years of making cheese, working with cheesemakers, teaching classes, solving problems, and imagining possibilities. we love making cheese.
+Parish Hill Creamery is the culmination of over 35 years of making cheese, working with cheesemakers, teaching classes, solving problems, and imagining possibilities.
+We love making cheese.

 Peter, Rachel, and Alex make cheese traditionally, simply, as near to home as possible, and with the highest quality ingredients and results as can be had.